01-edu/public/subjects/zappy/README.md

 The interface will integrate at least a 2D visualization through icons allowing a representation of the world.
 You also need to include the visualization of the sounds.

-This can be developed in C, in PHP, in Perl, in Python, etc. And will communicate within the network with the `server` to retrieve the content of the `map, teams, inventories, etc`.
+This can be developed in C,  PHP, Perl, Python, etc. And will communicate within the network with the `server` to retrieve the content of the `map, teams, inventories, etc`.
 For example, everything needed to see what is going on in the game.

 ### BONUS

 - A 3D interface or any other type of representation will be an appreciated bonus for this project.
-- Create the server with using only one process (No THREADS)
+- Create the server using only one process (No THREADS)